Chart Notes: The Key to Evaluating Web Speed Changes

 • Adding a third-party component to the website (analytics, A/B testing, chat).

-Other important events include changes in measurement practices, such as altering the measured URLs.
-However, the PLUS monitoring handles this automatically, as you’ll learn below.
+Other important events include changes in measurement itself, such as changes in measured URLs.
+However, monitoring PLUS handles this automatically, as you will learn below.

 Adding Notes to Charts

-You can add a note in the PLUS monitoring to any day in any chart:
+You can add a note to any day in any chart in monitoring PLUS:

-Adding a Note to a Chart Notes can be added by hovering over the dates on the timeline of all charts.
+Adding a note to the chart Notes can be added by hovering over dates in the timeline of all charts.

-Clicking under the chart itself opens a modal window where you can add (or edit an existing) note for that day.
+Clicking below the actual chart opens a modal window where you can add (or edit an existing) note for that day.

-Editing a Note Launched a new version of the website?
-Put a note in the chart.
+Editing a note Deployed a new version of the website?
+Add a note to the chart.

-In the charts, these crucial changes will be visible, providing you with context for further work and evaluation of adjustments.
+These important changes will then be visible in the charts, providing context for further work and evaluation of adjustments.

-Notes in Speed Charts You’ll see the notes in all charts, so you won’t miss any potential impact on any of the speed metrics.
+Notes in speed charts Notes will then appear in all charts, ensuring you don't miss any potential impact on any of the speed metrics.

 Automatically Added Notes

-PageSpeed.ONE PLUS monitoring aims to solve as much as possible for you.
-In some cases, we automatically insert notes:
+The goal of PageSpeed.ONE PLUS monitoring is to handle as much as possible for you.
+In some cases, we add notes automatically:

-1. Change in Synthetic Measurement Settings When you change URLs in Settings, we add a note to the charts saying “Change of measured URLs.”
+1. Change in synthetic measurement settings When you change the URL in Settings, we add a note to the charts stating “Change in measured URLs”.

-2. Change in Testing Technology For instance, when we upgrade to a new version of the Lighthouse tool, we add a note such as “Lighthouse 12.1.”
+2. Change in testing technology For instance, when we upgrade to a new version of the Lighthouse tool, we add a note to this effect, such as “Lighthouse 12.1”.
 We also inform about this in our changelog.

 These notes are global for all PLUS monitoring clients.

-You can recognize them by the [Auto] label in the name or by the Automat flag in the list of notes.
+You can recognize them by the label [Auto] in the title or by the Automat flag in the list of notes.

 The "Notes" Page